-Load resistors do generate heat, it is advisable that the are mounted directly to solid metal of the vehicle, DO NOT tape the resistors up in the loom!!!
+We mentioned it above but I can't stress this enough, LED Load resistors do generate heat, it is advisable that they are mounted directly to the solid metal of the vehicle, DO NOT tape the resistors up in the loom!!!

 Many new vehicles utilise CANBUS electrical systems, if you are not confident with working with these types of systems, we suggest you contact and Qualified Auto Electrician or your motor vehicle dealer.

-The LED Autolamp Load Resistors are a simple and effective solution to this problem, replacing the load that has been reduced by fitting LED lamps for standard incandescent lamps.
-They are also available in both 12 and 24 volt options.
+The BASE6 Load Resistors are a simple and effective solution to this problem, replacing the load that has been reduced by fitting LED lamps for standard incandescent lamps.
+They are also available in both 12-volt and 24-volt options.

 load reistersBy: Bob Kennedy on 10 October 2022i have ford ranger + caravan with led flashers . ihave 12v 50w 6ohm reisters is this ok .BOB

 Updated caravan tail lights (stop/tail/indicator)By: Denis Payne on 3 March 2022I have updated my caravan tail lights which has resistors all ready fitted to the indicator and stop lights.
 The old ones were a combination stop tail lights.
 When I fitted the new ones as per the colour coding the indicator works perfectly, the tail light works, the stop light flashes (note th Stop light circuit has a resistor fitted) but when tail light and stop light are operated together the flashing stops but the stop light is not working Question; do I need to fit resistor to the tail light circuit or fit a second resistor to the stop light circuit.
 Or what else do I need to do.
 Thanks

 FREE TO JOIN

 Membership is FREE, Members Save big for nothing